Student Board Representative Application

 Qualifications for Application

-4. Selected applicants will be interviewed by a committee that is made up of leaders from the Office of Student Support Services, Charter Schools, Mayor’s Office of Education, as well as, youth from a district school, charter school, and Philadelphia Youth Commission.
-The committee will nominate 2 student representatives to the School Board and Dr. Hite for an interview and approval.
+- Selected applicants will be interviewed by a committee that is made up of leaders from the Office of Student Support Services, Charter Schools, as well as, youth from a district school, charter school, and Board of Education Student Board Reps.
+The committee will nominate 2 student representatives to the School Board for approval.